avatar

 I’m building a blog and media presence similar to Substack — combining human writing, interviews, and dialogue with AI to explore how technology reshapes organizations.
 Having already produced audio formats for others, I continuously refine my recording and editing capabilities to achieve professional quality, which recently led me to provide AV operations at the Swiss Python Summit.
 Podcasting and long-form interviews are the natural next layer: they extend my curiosity beyond systems into the people who design them.

-- Context: COVID halted in-person seminars; revenues collapsed; brand built on personal contact & luxury at risk; clients sought scalable digital formats
+• Context: COVID halted in-person seminars at a regional leadership advisory; revenues collapsed; brand built on personal contact & luxury at risk; clients sought scalable digital formats

 Swisscom Financial Services via CDI (Talent Solutions Provider)